Pi (film): Release

-Produced on a budget of $134,815 (including $60,927 for production and $68,183 for post-production), the film was financially successful at the box office, grossing $3,221,152 in the United States despite only a limited theatrical release.
-It has sold steadily on DVD.
-Pi was the first ever film to be sold as a download or pay-per-view on the Internet.
-On the website Sightsound.com, the film was available for purchase as a download, as well as streaming in a pay-per-view window.

-More than a decade after its theatrical release, rights to the film reverted from Lionsgate (owner of the Artisan library) back to Aronofsky, who sold it to A24 in 2023.
+Two decades after its theatrical release, the rights to the film reverted from Lionsgate (owner of Summit Entertainment and the Artisan library) back to Aronofsky, who sold it to A24 in 2023.
 The 8K and Atmos restoration version was released on March 14 by A24 in the IMAX format, to commemorate its 25th anniversary.

+Box office

+Produced on a budget of $134,815, the film was financially successful at the box office, grossing $3,221,152 in the United States despite only a limited theatrical release.
+It sold steadily on DVD, and was the first film ever to be sold as a download on the Internet.
+Through the website Sightsound.com, the film was available for streaming in a pay-per-view window.

-Critical reception
+Critical response

 Pi was received well by critics upon release.
-On Rotten Tomatoes, the film has an 88% approval rating based on 56 reviews with an average rating of 7.3/10.
+On Rotten Tomatoes, the film has an 88% approval rating based on 58 reviews with an average rating of 7.4/10.
 The website's critical consensus reads: "Dramatically gripping and frighteningly smart, this Lynchian thriller does wonders with its unlikely subject and shoestring budget."
 On Metacritic, the film has a rating of 72 out of 100 based on 23 reviews, indicating "generally favorable reviews".

 Roger Ebert gave the film three and a half out of four stars, writing: "Pi is a thriller.
 I am not very thrilled these days by whether the bad guys will get shot or the chase scene will end one way instead of another.
 You have to make a movie like that pretty skillfully before I care.
 But I am thrilled when a man risks his mind in the pursuit of a dangerous obsession."

 James Berardinelli gave the film three out of four stars, writing: "Pi transports us to a world that is like yet unlike our own, and, in its mysterious familiarity, is eerie, intense, and compelling.
 Reality is a fragile commodity, but, because the script is well-written and the central character is strongly developed, it's not hard to suspend disbelief....It probably deserves 3.1416 stars, but since my scale doesn't support that, I'll round it off to three."